Last Updated on Oct 22, 2024 by Vanessa Sequeira

 3. Rajesh Exports is planning an investment of $3 bn to set up India’s first electronic display plant in Telangana.
 The company has also applied for the PLI scheme.

-4. Ruttonsha was the only entity to register for making compound semiconductors when the government invited bids for semiconductor fab units.
+4. When the government invited bids for semiconductor fab units, Ruttonsha was the only entity registered to make compound semiconductors.
 The company was taken over by US-based Silicon Power Corporation in 2005, opening up doors to developmental and technological expertise.

-5. SPEL Semiconductor was the only one to register for semiconductor packaging under the PLI scheme.
+5. SPEL Semiconductor was the only one registered for semiconductor packaging under the PLI scheme.

-The above instances make investing in the semiconductor shares a lucrative option, provided the plans and partnerships are executed well.
+These initiatives and partnerships demonstrate that investing in semiconductor company shares is a lucrative option, provided that plans and partnerships are executed well.

-1. Ensure that the company has displayed a consistent increase in its revenue growth.
+1. You can ensure that the company has displayed a consistent increase in its revenue growth.
 Moreover, it should also be able to translate sales into profits.
 Only then can it reinvest profits into research and operations to grow the business further.

-2. The company must have strong financials.
+2. Companies among the chip stocks in India must have strong financials.
 Scan its income statement, balance sheet, cash flow statement, annual report, and other important documents to analyse the company’s past and current performance.
 This would indicate its prospects and guide you in making the right investment decision.

 3. Beware of the risks and developments in the semiconductor industry and within the company.

-4. Although the government is putting a lot of effort into making India a global hub for semiconductors, the ecosystem would need time to form, maintain, and grow.
-Initially, the companies would spend immense resources on research and operations, which would increase their costs and limit their profits.
-So it would be best to invest with a long-term horizon in mind.
+4. Although the government is putting much effort into making India a global semiconductor hub, the ecosystem would need time to form, maintain, and grow.
+Initially, the best semiconductor companies in India would spend immense resources on research and operations, which would increase their costs and limit their profits.
+So, it would be best to invest with a long-term horizon in mind.

 5. Do not follow recommendations, tips, and unsolicited advice blindly.
-Consult a financial advisor if need be, but ensure to invest only after analysing the semiconductor stocks thoroughly.
+Consult a financial advisor if need be, but ensure that you invest only after thoroughly analysing the semiconductor stocks to buy in India.

 You can use Tickertape to analyse any stock in the NSE.
-Follow the steps below to analyse aa stock on Tickertape.
+Follow the steps below to analyse a stock on Tickertape.

 • Log in Tickertape

-• Enter the name of the stock in the search bar
+• Enter the names of the semiconductor stocks in the search bar

 • You’ll get all the information regarding a stock – its current price, 1W returns, 3M returns, 1Y returns, and 5Y returns along with the key metrics of the stock.
 Not just that, you can go through the financials of the company in the ‘financials’ tab.